-Qualified Medicare Beneficiary (QMB) Program-If you're eligible, the QMB Program helps pay for Part A and/or Part B premiums.
-In addition, Medicare providers aren't allowed to bill you for Medicare deductibles, coinsurance, and copayments when you get services and items Medicare covers, except outpatient prescription drugs.
-Pharmacists may charge you up to a limited amount (no more than \$3.70 in 2017) for prescription drugs covered by Medicare Part D. (If you have QMB, you automatically get Extra Help.
-See page 97.)
+1. Qualified Medicare Beneficiary (QMB) Program: If you're eligible, the QMB Program helps pay for Part A and/or Part B premiums.
+In addition, Medicare providers aren't allowed to bill you for services and items Medicare covers, including deductibles, coinsurance, and copayments (except outpatient prescription drugs).
+If you get a bill for these charges, tell your provider or debt collector that you're in the QMB Program and can't be charged for items and services Medicare covers, including deductibles, coinsurance, and copayments.
+If you've already made payments on a bill for services and items Medicare covers, you have the right to a refund.